ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 But in IT, performance and efficiency matter.
 This is why alternatives have emerged to bring significant gains on these aspects.
-We still have a service contract, but less verbose and using much more efficient underlying technology: like structured data, binary protocols.
+We still have a service contract, but less verbose and using much more efficient underlying technology: like structured data and binary protocols.

 There are many alternatives (maybe too many?): gRPC, Apache Thrift, Apache Avro, TCHannel, ...